amathislab/myochallenge-lattice/README.md

 Further details about the curriculum steps and architeture can be found in [appendix](docs/appendix.md)

+### 5. Minimizing unnecessary muscle effort

+We observed that unnecessary movement of the agent took place in the following cases:

+* The object was already placed inside the target box
+* The agent had not managed to lift the object and had not chance to complete the task

+To reduce the global effor of the policy we operated the following post-training modifications to the policy:

+* After 5 consecutive steps in which the object is in the neighborhood of the target (i.e., solved is True), the policy outputs constant -1 actions for all muscles (minimum possible activation).
+* After 90 steps from the beginning of the episode (i.e., 2/3 of the full duration), if the object is still in contact with the table, the agent gives up and the policy outputs constant -1 actions for all muscles (minimum possible activation).
+In fact, we found that in almost no case the agent can successfully place the object inside the target box if it cannot lift it in the first 2/3 of the episode.
+More specifically, the previous modifications cause a decrease of 0.3% of the success rate in our tests and of 0% in the submission score.
+On the other hand, they caused a reduction of 30% of the effort.

 ## Further context and literature

 If you want to read more about our solution, check out our [NeurIPS work](https://arxiv.org/abs/2305.20065)!